5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### Lazy quantifiers

-Alle the quantifiers we've discussed earlier are greedy, but you can make them lazy by adding a `?` as shown here:
+The quantifiers we discussed earlier are all greedy, but you can make them lazy by adding a `?` as shown here:

 ~~~
       .{0,}?